Ircama/ELM327-emulator/README.md

 scenario Auris
 ```

+## ELM327-emulator batch mode

 To help configuring the emulator, autocompletion is allowed (by pressing TAB) when prompting the `merge` command, including the `merge` argument.
 Also variables and keywords like `scenario` accept autocompletion, including the `scenario` argument.

 A merged scenario can be removed via `del emulator.ObdMessage['<name of the scenario to be removed>']`.

 *ELM327-emulator* can be run in batch mode to allow automating tests and background execution.
 The `-b FILE` option allows this mode and writes the output to FILE.
 The first line in that file will be the virtual serial device, which can be read to a shell variable through `read variable_name < output_file`.
 Commands can be piped in (e.g., within a bash script) to configure the emulator (e.g., via `echo -e`).
-The appropiate way to kill a background instance of the emulator is with the SIGINT signal (`kill -2`).
+The appropriate way to kill a background instance of the emulator is with the SIGINT signal (`kill -2`).
 To ensure that the external application is started only after correct setup of the emulator, the input commands can be terminated with a string (e.g., "RUNNING") that can then be recognised before starting the application.

 The description of the *ELM327-emulator* command-line option is the following: